slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - escape competition through authenticity -- naval
 - to be honest speak without identity -- naval
 - honesty is an antidote to impostor syndrome.
--->
+- you are shaped by how you see others seeing you
+- what do you really despise? by this you are truly known. -- frank herbert -->

 > *"I'd rather be hated for who I am, than loved for who I am not."